OperationsOperations | Guanaceví

 Currently, there are three orebodies being mined at Guanacevi: El Curso, Milache, and Santa Cruz Sur.
 Additionally, we allow for up to 20% of total ore milled to be purchased from local artisanal miners.

-At Guanaceví, 2023 production will range from 1,150 tonnes per day (tpd) to 1,250 tpd and average 1,200 tpd sourcing from Milache, SCS and El Curso.
-A significant portion of production will be mined from the Porvenir Cuatro extension on the El Curso concessions.
+At Guanaceví, 2024 plant throughput is estimated to range from 1,150 tonnes per day (tpd) to 1,250 tpd and average 1,200 tpd mining mainly from the Porvenir Cuatro extension on the El Curso concessions.
 The El Curso concessions were leased from a third party with no upfront costs, but with significant royalty payments on production.
-Compared to 2022, mine grades are expected to remain elevated and recoveries are anticipated to be similar in 2023.
-Cash costs per ounce1 and direct costs1 on a per tonne basis are expected to be similar to 2022, with an increase in costs offset by both increased processed tonnes and increased production.
+Compared to 2023, mine grades are expected to be slightly lower and recoveries are anticipated to be similar in 2024.
+Cash costs per ounce, AISC per ounce and direct costs1 on a per tonne basis are expected to be similar to 2023.

 2023 2022 2021 2020 Silver produced (oz) 5,105,237 5,340,553 4,333,567 3,071,075 Gold produced (oz) 14,955 15,735 13,317 9,814 Silver equivalent metal (oz) 80:1 ratio 6,301,637 6,599,353 5,398,927 3,856,195 Ore processed (t) 433,409 412,303 414,355 346,679 Silver/gold grade (g/t) 417/1.19 465 / 1.33 370 / 1.09 314 / 0.96 Cash operating costs ($/oz sold) 1 - $11.46 $12.12 $10.44 All-in sustaining costs ($/oz sold) 1 - $18.43 $19.46 $17.14